Last updated April 20, 2014.

 - Bio: My name is Marilyn Roxie.
-I write about about genderqueer and non-binary identities here on GQID, and music at A Future in Noise.
-I founded Vulpiano Records.
+I write about genderqueer and non-binary identities here on GQID and post about music at A Future in Noise.
+I founded the netlabel Vulpiano Records.
 I’ve interned with the Center for Sex and Culture and [SSEX BBOX].
-I am currently pursuing a double major Associate of Arts in LGBT Studies and Library Technology, set to graduate in spring 2013.
-I’m thinking about pursuing sexology at the university level and would love to eventually work in a scholarly or archival capacity involved with topics that I am passionate about.
+In spring 2013, I graduated City College of San Francisco with an Associate of Arts in LGBT Studies and Library Technology.
+I recently completed San Francisco Sex Information’s sex educator training program and am working out university transfer options currently.

-- Gender: genderqueer (who will always be questioning what “gender” and “queer” mean), androgyne (by this I mean neither man nor woman, but not neutral or agender either).
-My gender is fixed (stays the same) rather than fluid.
+- Gender: genderqueer (and always questioning what “gender” and “queer” mean).
+My gender is fixed (has been consistent over time) rather than fluid.

 - Sexuality and sex: gay male (FAAB)